Normative data presented in this study can be easily applied in clinical practice.

 Thermal QST is a useful tool for assessment of small fibers function and therefore can be used for small fiber neuropathies diagnosis and monitoring.

 Additional study was performed on 10 subjects, using the two TSA II machines, by a single operator, so that all the subjects were tested by both machines.
+Tests were also repeated with 3 weeks in between.
 This small study demonstrated that there is no difference between the data collected on different TSA II machines.